 The entire ministry of Jesus was about others.
 He came for love.
 How could His church be missing the same focus?

-My disappointment led me to focus on what others were not doing.
-It was understandable and the church culture was somewhat broken.
-But I stopped there rather than continue and ask God what I could do to help.
-I stopped with my pain and anger and it made me part of the problem rather than part of God’s solution.
+My disappointment had caused me to focus on others.
+It was understandable and the church culture was broken.
+But I stopped there.
+This was a waste of what God was doing with me.
+I stopped with my pain and anger.
+It made me part of the problem rather than part of God’s solution.
 Pain is never useless in the Lord.
 It is what you do in response with it that matters.

 A Scary Disciple

-The Apostle Paul was rejected by the church when arrived in Jerusalem.
-Paul repeatedly tried to join the church.
-The problem was they were all afraid of him.
+Paul was initially rejected by the church in Jerusalem.
+He was newly saved and tried to join the fellowship.
+The problem was they were all too afraid of him.
 They did not believe he had truly become a believer.
 It is understandable.
 The Bible records Saul’s efforts to destroy the disciples in Jerusalem.
 He jailed them, had them killed, and in some cases forced them to blaspheme the name of Jesus.
 He was a terrifying figure before Christ.

-Your church may not have a Paul.
+Your church likely does not have a Paul.
 Yet, every gathering of believers has many potential lines of divisions.
 There are always potential tensions and differences to be bridged.
 They could be age, race, style of dress, popularity, or socioeconomic status.
 People naturally gravitate to those like themselves.
 The current political climate reinforces these tensions and encourages dividing.
 God wants to use all of our uniqueness for His glory.
 Man wants to tear us apart.
 It is also easy for a church to become a drive through service as people zip through life with no significant interactions with others in the Body of Christ.

 A Son of Encouragement

-This is where every church needs their Barnabas – a Christian filled with love and encouragement for those in the church.
-People who are willing to throw themselves over the natural gaps that separate the Body for what they are: opportunities to show God’s beautiful diversity.
+This is where God’s family needs Barnabas – a Christian filled with love and encouragement for those in the church.
+People who are willing to see the natural gaps that can separate the Body for what they are: opportunities to show God’s beautiful diversity.
 A tapestry of only one color is just a blanket.
 One of a million colors is magnificent.
 We call these modern Barnabas’ “glue people”.
 They are the ones who pull a group together with the love of Jesus no matter the cost.

 “Then Barnabas brought him to the apostles and told them how Saul had seen the Lord on the way to Damascus and how the Lord had spoken to Saul.
 He also told them that Saul had preached boldly in the name of Jesus in Damascus.
 So Saul stayed with the apostles and went all around Jerusalem with them, preaching boldly in the name of the Lord.”
 Acts 9:27-29a.